 The senior trip may be an extra-curricular, school sponsored event.
 Any offense involving the property, health, or safety of others or involving substance possession, use or distribution will require eligibility to be reviewed.
 In addition, a student who is suspended from school (OSS) during their senior year will be ineligible for senior trip.
 OSS cases involving cell phone usage will require eligibility to be reviewed.
-Any senior with; failing grades or in jeopardy of failing, or who is over or will be over the allotted number of days absent by attending senior trip will be reviewed for eligibility.
+Any senior with; failing grades or in jeopardy of failing, or who is over or will be over the allotted number of hours absent by attending senior trip will be reviewed for eligibility.
 Students MUST maintain at least 90% attendance in order to be eligible to participate in senior trip.
-Appeals to this guideline must be reviewed by the attendance committee.